MicrosoftDocs/power-platform/power-platform/solution-templates/it/hardware-request-and-management/install-and-configure.md

 ### Turn on cloud flows

-To turn on cloud flows that were not on by default when installing the solution from AppSource, perform these steps:
+To turn on cloud flows that were not on by default when installing the solution from AppSource, take these steps:

 1. Go to [Power Apps maker portal](https://make.preview.powerapps.com/) and select the environment you installed the solution in.